How Can a SOC Audit Help You Save Money on E&O Insurance?

 While E&O insurance is commonly associated with the mortgage industry, this professional liability insurance is available to a wide variety of industries, including the following:

 - Real Estate

 All companies need a certain degree of coverage to protect themselves while performing standard business duties.
 Actionable incidents can happen in any business setting, and small business owners should take note that it is never too soon to purchase this crucial insurance.

-In order to fit to each profession, industry and field, E&O insurance is customized accordingly to protect companies and their employees from any damages related to a variety of possible incidents.
+To fit to each profession, industry, and field, E&O insurance is customized accordingly to protect companies and their employees from any damages related to a variety of possible incidents.

 What Are Common General Claims That Companies Face?

 Misrepresentation and failure to disclose are among the most common claims mortgage firms face, but there is much more that these companies must consider when doing business.
 Following are some of the general claims that businesses typically face: